 Graduated from Rogers High School in 1977 where he was a three-year letterman in football and basketball.
 He was a starting fullback his junior and senior years.
 He was voted by his teammates as team co-captain for homecoming all three years.
 He was a member of the National Honor Society for three years, junior class president, received Rotarian recognition and graduated with honors, being in the top ten of his graduating class.He went on to graduate with honors from the University of Tulsa and served our country as an officer in the United States Navy for 20 years, retiring as a Lt.
 Commander.
 He was awarded many citations for valor and outstanding performances of his duty.
 He is currently employed in a supervisory capacity by a company that refits ships for the Navy.
 He resides in San Diego, California where he serves on several community boards, pursuing his interest in preservation of the environment.

-A 1948 RHS All-State football gridster, Bill is a 1949 RHS graduate.
+An RHS All-State football gridster, Bill was a 1949 RHS graduate.
 Born and raised in Oklahoma, Dail went to high school in Vinita, Oklahoma.
 In the summer of 1948, he decided to start a new life in Rogers.
 He married his high school sweetheart Dorothea in 1950.
 Bill served two years in the Army during the Korean War, 1952-54.
 He worked for the USDA as an inspector for 33 years and coached Pee Wee football, basketball, and Little League baseball for approximately 10 years.
-He is an active Masonic Lodge Member since 1960.
+He was an active member of the Masonic Lodge.

 Cross Country Coach Track Coach Carlton Efurd was named the head coach for the Rogers Boy’s Cross Country team in 1988.
 He began coaching the Lady Mounties Cross Country team in 1999.
 His teams have won over 20 state cross country state championships under his guidance.
 He has served the RPS as a counselor at Elmwood Junior High and now Rogers High School.
 He was a five time National Championship Track & Field Team from 1982-86.
 He was named to the Southwest Conference All-Conference Team in 1984, when Arkansas won its first of 38 NCAA National Titles.
 He has coached over 80 All-State cross country runners and helped many receive athletic scholarships.
 He and his wife Becky have three children.

-Football Coach Lewellen coached the offensive line for the Mountie Football team from 1964-76.
+Waymon Lewellen coached the offensive line for the Mountie Football team from 1964-76.
 In his 12 seasons, the Mounties were 82-33-5, won five district championships, went to three state playoffs, and enjoyed two undefeated seasons.
-He won the district track meet at Harrison in 1968.
-Coach Lewellen has been referred to as the “glue that held the team together”, he was a loyal assistant coach and was definitely held in high esteem by his players.
+His team won the district track meet at Harrison in 1968.
+Coach Lewellen has been referred to as the “glue that held the team together”; he was a loyal assistant coach and was definitely held in high esteem by his players.
 Lewellen left Rogers to work in Springfield, Missouri for Balfour Company, which sells championship and class rings, graduation announcements, and regalia.
-However, he and his wife Brenda still call Rogers “home”.
-They have two children and two grandchildren.
-Waymon has been a friend to every Mountie young or old, teacher, coach, administrator, or parent.
+They had two children and two grandchildren.
+Waymon was a friend to every Mountie young or old, teacher, coach, administrator, or parent.

 Swearingen was an All-Conference quarterback on the 1964 Rogers football team that went undefeated 10-0.
-Today, he works for Crafton, Tull & Associates and was the lead architect for the current Rogers High School building.
 A true Rogers product, David is a former Eagle Scout whose exemplary character traits continue to be exhibited as a husband, father, and citizen of Rogers.
 His service to the community has involved the Chamber of Commerce, United Way, NWACC, Mercy Hospital Board, and First United Methodist Church.
-He and his wife Marilyn, have three children and two grandchildren.
+David enjoyed a long career as an architect for Crafton Tull and was the lead architect for the current Rogers High School building.
+He and his wife Marilyn, have three children and several grandchildren.